Food+Drink+More: Autumn Festivals in Stockholm

 Apple Days at Djurgården

 The smell of freshly baked apple pastries fill the air as guests sip on freshly pressed apple juice and kids engage in apple-based games.
-At the Spirit Museum, there is a cider fair, as well as a lecture on cider production.
+At the Spirit Museum, there is a cider fair on Sept 29, 2019, as well as a lecture on cider production.
 Finally, at Oaxen, there’s usually an apple-focused menu and to accompany it, Magnus Ek’s mustard apple drink.

 Stockholm Beer and Whisky Festival